Cory Booker's marathon speech

-From March 31 to April 1, 2025, Cory Booker, the senior Democratic senator from New Jersey, delivered the longest recorded speech in United States Senate history while protesting the second presidency of Donald Trump and the operations of Elon Musk's Department of Government Efficiency.
+From March 31 to April 1, 2025, Cory Booker, the senior Democratic Party U.S. senator from New Jersey, delivered the longest recorded speech in United States Senate history while protesting the second presidency of Donald Trump and the operations of Elon Musk's Department of Government Efficiency.

 Booker began speaking at 7 p.m.
 EDT on March 31 and concluded at 8:05 p.m. on April 1, 2025.
 The speech lasted twenty-five hours and five minutes, surpassing the previous longest recorded speech in Senate history: Strom Thurmond's twenty-four-hour and eighteen-minute-long filibuster of the Civil Rights Act of 1957 by 47 minutes.

 Background

 The United States Senate does not limit debate unless limits have been imposed; in most circumstances, a senator who has been granted permission to speak by the presiding officer of the Senate may speak indefinitely so long as they "remain standing" and "speak more or less continuously."
 In preparation, Booker had not drunk water since the preceding day to avoid having to stop the speech to use the bathroom.
 He also fasted for days leading up to the speech.
 Afterward, Booker said that rather than needing to use the bathroom, he instead felt dehydrated.

 Booker's congressional staff prepared content for his speech, including writing talking points and gathering letters from constituents, which totaled over 1,164 pages of material.
 Booker claimed that they had prepared "ten binders" of content and periodically noted throughout his speech that he was "behind" on the pacing of his speech.
 Throughout the speech, staffers were seen delivering black binders to Booker's lectern.